rvassallo-stratio/bdt/README.md

     Given I run 'echo "<SERVER_NAME>,<CLIENT_NAME>" >> testMultiloopOutput.txt' locally
 ```

-Where `-DSERVER_LIST=server1,server2 -DCLIENT_LIST=client1,client2,client3`, will lead to an scenario outline with 6 different examples (one for each possible tuple of values, mixing SERVER_LIST and CLIENT_LIST)
+Given `-DSERVER_LIST=server1,server2 -DCLIENT_LIST=client1,client2,client3`, it will lead to an scenario outline with 6 different examples (one for each possible tuple of values, mixing SERVER_LIST and CLIENT_LIST)

-More examples can be found in [Multiloop feature](src/test/resources/features/multiloopTag.feature)
-File will contain this 6 lines:
+File will contain these 6 lines:
 ```
 server1,client1
 server2,client1